Uses: Exhibition, Utility: meat.

 Colours: Black & White, Blue & White, Chocolate & White, Dun & White.

-Useful to Know: Colour patterns of ducklings do not change as they get older which allows early selection of the best marked birds.
+Useful to Know: Colour patterns of ducklings do not change as they get older which allows early selection.

 Photo: A Black and White Magpie Duck.

-The Magpie Duck entered the British Waterfowl Standards in 19...
+Magpie Ducks entered the British Waterfowl Standards in 1926.
 They arrived in the United States from Great Britain in 1963 and were admitted to the American Standard of Perfection in 1977 where Black and White and Blue and White colour varieties are standardised.

 The following books are available.
 Links take you to the Amazon or other sellers’ pages for the books.